justanotherdevEu/justanotherdevEu/README.md

 - � Hi, I’m Cyber learner
 - � I’m interested in Python, HTML with CSS and cryptos
-- 🌱 I’m currently learning Python and sometimes HTML with CSS,used to try learning C , C# and MatLab but got kicked from heaven, really hard langs, still remind little basics
+- 🌱 I’m currently learning Python and Cybersecurity,used to try learning C , C# and MatLab but got kicked, really hard langs, still remind little basics
-- 💞️ I’m looking to collaborate on Python for drones programming
+-
 - 📫 How to reach me,                                   // u don't reach me if i don't want, i reach u

 <!---